 How could a positive growth tool become so negative?

 Children are born being ‘self’ focused, it’s normal.
 They only know their own, immediate needs and could care less about most things beyond their personal bubble.
 The chore chart inadvertently reinforced that thinking.

 Otis the cow becomes a parenting tool.

 This cow helped our boys bridge the gap to becoming ‘other’ focused.
-Otis, the star of Barnyard, was focused on having ridiculous fun with his friends, often shirking responsibilities and creating havoc for others on the farm.
+Otis, the star of Barnyard, was focussed on having ridiculous fun with his friends, often shirking responsibilities and creating havoc for others on the farm.
 Ben, the patriarch cow, was constantly trying to help Otis think beyond himself and used a powerful saying we still talk about today with our boys.

 “A strong man stands up for himself.
 A stronger man stands up for others”

 This less than scholarly, goofy cow helped us illustrate many conversations that the chore chart was not a limitation on our boys’ capacity or responsibilities; it was the starting point.
-Anything else was about helping others with a kind and open heart.
+Anything else was about helping others from with a kind and open heart.

 My husband and I learned to put a softer focus on the chore chart, letting go of black and white consequences when tasks were missed.
 We celebrated like crazy when our boys went of their way to help us and each other.

 This has become one of the most important phrases in our home.
 These four, powerful words remind us what Ben the cow was try hard to have Otis understand.